mcp-team/mcp-starter-pack/guides/graph_basics.md

         # We will set the current node to be the top of the stack,
         # and remove that value from the stack.
         curr_node = stack.pop()

-        # Now that we are visiting the node curr_node we can add it
-        # to our visited set.
-        visited.add(curr_node)

         # We will iterate through the row curr since we are
         # traveling from the node with value curr.